-Cruising into Puerto Vallarta you would think that it is just like any other city, especially in the predawn, where you can just see strings of lights around the shoreline.
-Even once the sun was up it kind of looks just like any other city, there are buildings, road’s, cars driving around, and all the general sounds and looks of activity you would expect anywhere.
+Cruising into Puerto Vallarta, you would think that it is just like any other city.
+Especially in the predawn, where you can just see strings of lights around the shoreline.
+Even after the sun had risen it looks just like any other city.
+There are buildings, road’s, and cars driving around.
+Along with all the natural sounds and looks of activity, you would expect anywhere.

-However it is when you get closer that you start to see what the differences are.
-The mix of vehicles is vast from new to really old.
-The streets are paved in varying different surfaces from Bitumen, concrete and even cobblestones.
+However, it is when you get closer that you start to see what the differences are.
+The mix of vehicles is vast from new to quite old.
+The streets are a patchwork of different surfaces from bitumen, concrete, and even cobblestones.
 But possibly the most prominent difference is the architecture.
-While some newer buildings have a familiar look, there is also a very much local flavour to the majority of buildings.
+Some of the newer buildings have a familiar look.
+There is a very local flavour to the vast majority of buildings.

-Puerto Vallarta was also the location of my first tour, even though it was kind of a shopping tour it was still also a great tour to see some of the country side.
-The tour was called Town, Country and Tequila, and all three were a good part of the tour.
-We started with a drive and short walk through the town area of Puerto Vallarta, seeing a few interesting sights as well as one of the local churches.
+Puerto Vallarta was host to my first tour.
+The tour seemed like a shopping experience of sorts.
+However, I did get to see some of the countryside.
+We started with a drive and short walk through the town area of Puerto Vallarta.
+There are some interesting sights to see as well as one of the local churches.

 Huatulco – Mexico

-Before heading for the beach I did take a short walk around, and took a look at what was around.
-The area seemed to be mostly set up for the get away from the city.
-A lot of bars/cafes, all looking out towards the beach, a nice open air church, and a small group of shops.
-The primary thing that you tend to notice here though is the presence of police and security forces, with what looks to be machine guns.
-What the actual purpose of this is I do not know, a show of force to put tourists at ease I would assume.
-However, I am sure it alarmed just as many people seeing this as anything else.
+Before heading to the beach, I enjoyed a short walk around the town area to see what was around.
+The area has a very relaxed feel, kind of like a getaway from the city.
+A lot of bars/cafes, all overlooking the beach, a lovely open air church, and a small group of shops.
+The most prominent feature was the strong security presence.
+A mixture of police and security personnel was mostly carrying machine guns.
+Whether this is just a show of force to put tourists at ease or if there is some real threat I am unsure.
+However, I think it alarmed just as many people as it put at ease.

-I did stop at a small cafe here for a couple of drinks, and a chance to just enjoy the view, and get access to my emails.
-Then I returned to the ship to get changed for the beach and go for a swim.
-The water was the perfect temperature, and the sun was out, the perfect way to finish the day.
+I did stop at a small cafe here for a couple of drinks and a chance to access my emails.
+Of course, the beach was calling so time to the ship and change into beachwear.
+The sun was shining and the air and water temperature both around 28 degrees Celsius it was the perfect way to finish the day.

 Puerto Chiapas – Mexico

-The tour that I choose here was called Mayan Tree of Life and Chocolate Discovery.
+I choose a tour here called Mayan Tree of Life and Chocolate Discovery.
 The first part of the tour was a visit to two Mayan sites.
-The first site was a collection of stone carving’s that had been uncovered depicting a number of different scene’s, which included the Mayan Tree of Life.
-The second site was the Izapa Ruins which is a grouping of stone and earth pyramid shapes with flattened tops.
-Both sites were quite interesting, and I am glad that I managed to get on the tour even though it was a last minute choice.
+The first site is a collection of stone carving’s which depict a few different scenes, including the Mayan Tree of Life.
+The second site was the Izapa Ruins which is a grouping of stone and earth pyramid shapes with flat tops.
+Both sites were kind of interesting, and I am glad that I managed to get on the tour even though it was a last minute choice.

 Still To Come